 Invest in Barn Fans

-Barn fans can greatly help to move air around, but you need to make sure that you buy the right fans for the job.
+Barn fans can greatly help to move air around and thus improve barn ventilation, but you need to make sure that you buy the right fans for the job.
 Attaching a house box fan to the front of your horse’s stall is actually a significant fire risk.
 Because house box fans feature motors which aren’t fully enclosed and which aren’t made for use in a barn, the dust and debris of a barn can choke the motor.
 If the motor gets choked and burns out, pieces of it may fall through the fan and into the bedding below, starting a fire.